Asiana plane was far below target speed before San Francisco crash

 "People had injuries and some were just scared to move," Cunningham said.
 "When we were getting the last couple of people out, I started coughing.
 The cabin started filling up with smoke.
 A black billow of smoke came rushing towards us before we were just about to get off the plane."

-"She was in tears, but she was telling everybody what to do," Rah said in an interview.
-"She was piggybacking other passengers."
+The two dead girls, Ye Mengyuan and Wang Linjia, were friends from the Jiangshan Middle School in Quzhou, located in the prosperous eastern coastal province of Zhejiang.

-Rah described a frustrating and disorganized situation in the hours after the crash, with survivors receiving little information or help from the airline or local authorities.
+They were among a group of 30 students and five teachers from the school on their way to attend a summer camp in the United States, the official Xinhua news agency said.

-The two girls who died, Ye Mengyuan and Wang Linjia, were friends from the Jiangshan Middle School in Quzhou, located in the prosperous eastern coastal province of Zhejiang.
+The Asiana flight from Seoul to San Francisco, with 16 crew and 291 passengers, included several large groups of Chinese students.

 Ye, 16, had an easy smile, was an active member of the student council and had a passion for biology, the Beijing News reported.
 "Responsible, attentive, pretty, intelligent," were the words written about her on a recent school report, it said.